 - 1 1/2 to 2 pounds green peas (in the pod)

 - Shell peas.
 Peel carrots and cut them into a small dice—you want them about the same size as the peas.

 - Melt the butter in a large frying pan or sauté pan over medium high heat.
 When the butter is completely melted, add the carrots.
-Sprinkle with about 1/4 tsp. salt, stir to coat with the butter, and add 2 Tbsp. of water.
+Sprinkle with about 1/4 teaspoon salt, stir to coat with the butter, and add 2 tablespoon of water.
 Cover the pan, reduce the heat to medium, and let cook until the carrots are almost tender, about 3 minutes.

 - Add the peas.
 Stir to combine the peas with the carrots and to coat the peas in the butter sauce.
 Cover the pan and continue cooking until the peas have turned a brighter shade of green and are just tender, about 2 minutes.

 - Take the pan off the heat.
 Add about half the herbs and stir to combine them with the carrots and peas.
 Taste the dish and add more salt to taste.
 Serve sprinkled with the remaining herbs.